 We face certain security threats, including threats to our information technology infrastructure, attempts to gain access to our proprietary or classified information, and threats to physical and cyber security.
 Our information technology networks and related systems are critical to the operation of our business and essential to our ability to successfully perform day-today operations.
 The risks of a security breach, cyber-attack, cyber intrusion, or disruption, particularly through actions taken by computer hackers, foreign governments and cyber terrorists, have increased as the number, intensity and sophistication of attempted attacks and intrusions from around the world have increased.
-Although we have acquired and developed systems and processes designed to protect our proprietary or classified information, they may not be sufficient and the failure to prevent these types of events could disrupt our operations, require significant management attention and resources, and could negatively impact our reputation among our customers and the public, which could have a negative impact on our financial condition, and weaken our results of operations and liquidity.
-In 2017, we formed a cyber security executive management committee (the "Committee") with oversight responsibility to minimize the risk of breaches.
+Although we have acquired and developed systems and processes designed to protect our proprietary or classified information, they may not be sufficient to prevent security breach, cyber-attack, cyber intrusion, or disruption, and the failure to prevent these types of events could disrupt our operations, require significant management attention and resources, and could negatively impact our reputation among our customers and the public, which could have a negative impact on our financial condition, and weaken our results of operations and liquidity.
+In 2017, we formed a cyber security executive management committee (the "Committee") with oversight responsibility to minimize the risk of security breaches, cyber-attacks, cyber intrusions, or disruptions.
 In 2018, this Committee with the assistance of outside security consultants completed a comprehensive Systems Security Plan ("SSP") and a Plan of Action & Milestones ("POAM") in compliance with the requirements of National Institute of Standards and Technology ("NIST") Special Publication 800-171, Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations.
 In 2019, the Company made further progress in implementing many of the security measures in our SSP and POAM, including increasing the security awareness across our employee base.
-In 2020 and 2021, we continued to make substantial progress towards achieving full implementation of all NIST 800-171 security standards, as well as the requirements under the Cybersecurity Maturity Model Certification (CMMC) framework released by the Department of Defense in 2020.
+In 2020 through 2022, we continued to make substantial progress towards achieving full implementation of all NIST 800-171 security standards, as well as the requirements under the Cybersecurity Maturity Model Certification (CMMC) framework released by the Department of Defense in 2020.
 The Committee continues to review all key aspects of cyber security utilizing our outside security consultants to ensure a robust plan is in place and provides quarterly updates to our Board.
 Despite these measures, we cannot eliminate the risk of such security breaches and the potential adverse impacts these breaches may have on our business and financial results.
+Accordingly, for 2022 we maintained our cyber-security insurance policy to help mitigate the impact of a cyber-security incident.